uncommonhacks/guide-hybrid/README.md

 ### Forming a Team

+You are encouraged to work in teams of up to four (4) people!
+Collaborating with hackers across different schools is especially welcome.
+We will offer plenty of opportunities for you to meet new people and make teams.

 Many people choose to work with teams at hackathons.
 Some people may already have a team going into the event: from school, from being meme friends online, etc. But do not worry if you do not have a team at the